Skip to content

 fn vcalloc(n isize) &u8

-vcalloc dynamically allocates a zeroed n bytes block of memory on the heap. vcalloc returns a byteptr pointing to the memory address of the allocated space.
-Unlike v_calloc vcalloc checks for negative values given in n.
+vcalloc dynamically allocates a zeroed n bytes block of memory on the heap. vcalloc returns a byteptr pointing to the memory address of the allocated space. vcalloc checks for negative values given in n.

 fn vcalloc_noscan #